How many children are in a class?

 Do you have an “Open House” or offer tours for prospective families?

-We do not have an “Open House” date, but we host three informal Coffee & Conversation mornings with the director and current parents to answer general questions about the program.
+We host a fall and spring open house (Dates TBD).
 We also happily conduct tours of the school by appointment.
 We feel this arrangement gives the prospective families a truly authentic picture of our school program and atmosphere.
 Please contact the director to schedule a tour.

 What is the school's philosophy on discipline?